01 – In Australia, Bob Hawke becomes ACTU president.

 10 – A team of geologists introduces the ‘continental drift’ theory, hypothesising the existence, 225 million years ago, of a single continent comprising all the earth’s current continents.

-12 – Palestinians blow up hijacked jets at Dawson’s Field in the Jordanian desert.
+12 – Palestinian militants blow up the hijacked TWA and Swissair jets at Dawson’s Field in the Jordanian desert.

 12 – Complaints about noise greet Concorde‘s first landing at Heathrow Airport in London.